stride3d/stride-docs/en/manual/assets/edit-an-asset.md

 ## Editing using a dedicated editor

 Certain assets require the use of a dedicated editor.
-The most notable example of this are **Scenes**.
+The most prominent example of this are **Scenes**.

-Currently, the assets that have a dedicated editor are:
+Currently, the assets that have a dedicated editor include:

 * Graphics compositor
 * Prefabs